keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-08-13|Survival of the fittest?
-The effect Charles Darwin had on the Chinese Ming dynasty 2018-08-27|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers
+2018-08-13|The effect of time travelling haplorhines on yesterday's unobservable behavioral dynamics 2018-08-27|Survival of the fittest?
+The effect Charles Darwin had on the Chinese Ming dynasty 2018-09-10|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers

 ## Discussed